Pandemic predictions and preparations prior to the COVID-19 pandemic: Updated plans and guidelines

 The guidelines did not expect any business closures, although studies had long predicted 80% drops in arts, entertainment, and recreation, and 5% to 10% drops in other economic activity over a year, with more severe drops in peak months.
 The pandemic preparation studies did not address government action to help business, nor the recovery path.

 The guidelines anticipated "during a pandemic, infection in a localized area can last about six to eight weeks."

 The 2017 guidelines listed steps which could take place, up to voluntary home isolation of sick people, and voluntary home quarantine of their contacts for up to three days.
 There was no discussion or planning for closing businesses or ordering people to stay home, which may explain officials' delays in deciding on stay-at-home orders in the 2020 COVID-19 pandemic and lack of preparation to distinguish non-essential from essential workers, and to protect essential workers.
-In the 1918 flu pandemic many cities closed at least bars, for up to six weeks, and most cities had mandatory isolation and quarantine of sick people and their contacts.
+In the 1918 flu pandemic, many cities closed at least bars, for up to 6 weeks, and most cities had mandatory isolation and quarantine of sick people and their contacts.
 Cities with the most severe closures had the best economic recovery.

-The guidelines told businesses to be ready to keep workers 3 feet apart, though the guidelines said coughs and sneezes can send viruses six feet.
+The guidelines told businesses to be ready to keep workers 3 feet apart, though the guidelines said coughs and sneezes can send viruses 6 feet.
 Research says sneezes can send droplets 27 feet, and they can lodge in ventilation systems.
 The guidelines did not consider distances between customers or between them and workers.

-Since the late Cold War, Russia has led misinformation campaigns to raise mistrust in public health authorities, and to say that the AIDS pandemic, the 2009 swine flu pandemic, the Ebola outbreaks and COVID-19 pandemic were American-created bio-weapons.
+Since the late Cold War, Russia has led misinformation campaigns to raise mistrust in public health authorities, and to say that the AIDS pandemic, 2009 swine flu pandemic, Ebola outbreaks, and COVID-19 pandemic were American-created bio-weapons.